Evgeniy20/c-sharp/unity/3.4/Unity for Standalone, Linux, Android, PC/README.md

 Error Callback parameter is being introduced in all operation/non-operation methods of C# Core Pubnub.cs file.
 If you had been using a previous version, your application might break due to signature difference.

+The code uses the WWW class provided by Unity to make web requests.
+Thus this code can be used with the free version of Unity.

 #### Cheatsheet to migrate to the new Error Callback implementation

 ```